Furones: Approximate Dominating Set Solver

 usage: batch_asia [-h] -i INPUTDIRECTORY [-a] [-b] [-c] [-v] [-l] [--version]

-Compute the Approximate Independent Set for all undirected graphs encoded in DIMACS format and stored in a directory.
+Solve the Approximate Minimum Dominating Set for all undirected graphs encoded in DIMACS format and stored in a directory.

 options: